paulfdietrich/mynewt_hc-sr04/README.md

 ```
 Initializes the library to talk to the sensor.
 The sensor is expected
 to be attached to two port pins, which you must define in your BSP.
 This must be called once.
-A good place is
+A good place is `main` before you start the OS.

 ## hcsr04_measure_distance